 Dr. Andrea Malkin Brenner, Director of the American University Experience (AUx) Program, was featured in an article written by Stuart Miller and produced by The Hechinger Report.
 The article, which was published by U.S. News, focused particular attention on how students of color studying science, technology, engineering and math (STEM) are underrepresented at universities around the country and how these schools need to be doing more to address racial issues.

-Provost Scott A. Bass and Jessica L. Waters, Vice Provost for Academic Student Services & Dean of Undergraduate Education, released a memo on October 4, 2017 that provided updates about the rollout of the American University Experience (AUx) and Complex Problems programs, changes in first-year academic advising, and the creation of the Center for the Undergraduate Experience.
+Provost Scott A. Bass and Jessica L. Waters, Dean of Undergraduate Education & Vice Provost for Academic Student Services, released a memo on October 4, 2017 that provided updates about the rollout of the American University Experience (AUx) and Complex Problems programs, changes in first-year academic advising, and the creation of the Center for the Undergraduate Experience.

 AUx Faculty Deborah DeMillle-Wagman, Amber Owens, and Randa Serhan were nominated as "Professors who have positively impacted their lives at AU" by the women soccer players in their AUx1 sections.